 What can be the input of international artists into the local culture?
 Do you think that the foreign way of seeing things might reveal things that the locals have stopped to even notice?

 Yes.
 Of course.
 Sometimes we need to step back and take another look.
 And a more attentive one.
 Sometimes we need to embody the flâneur and find time and openness to see and feel what is already there.
 Things that roots us into our land are perceived as normal, banal, intrinsic, and at times irrelevant.
 We are so engaged in this environment that we cannot even see anything new through our own eyes.
 We must realize the aesthetics of everyday life, of everyday events.
 They are the ones who make the days, they are the ones that make history.
-They form the life.
+They shape our life.
 They are important for art and for artistic creation.
-Experience and knowledge and other forms of artistic practice will be essential for new inputs such as, for example, ‘near’ or disruptive comparative studies between necessarily different communities and territories.
+Experience and knowledge and other forms of artistic practice will be essential for new inputs.
 For an artist who does not belong to this reality, it will be very interesting to work within the local context.
 First, they do not belong to our country.
 Second, they do not belong to a more specific territory of our country that is the textile territory, the North of Portugal.
 It will be a plan for discoveries, of departures, or of relationships with your own experiences.
 We believe, however, that despite the differences, there is a line that crosses these communities and unites them.
 Art, and more specifically the textile art, does precisely this.